TheJare/stardust-48k/README.md

 - Use SkoolKit with the snapshot and the map file, to create a control file that contains information on the snapshot memory map: code and data sections, mainly.

+Now we iterate on this point as many times as needed (a lot) to improve the control file and reach a very complete assembly file.

 - Generate an assembly source file from the snapshot and the control file
 - Study the assembly code and iterate on the control file to add more
 information: labels, comments, better delineation of data sections, etc.

+At any point, with the assembly file in a good state, we can generate an executable.

 - Assemble the source code into a binary, and convert it to snapshot format, with a valid stack pointer and entry point.
 Note the original snapshot was captured in the middle of the game running, but I wanted a reasonable